Role of Saliva in Digestion: Why It Matters for Gut Health

 Saliva contains substances that help control bacteria in the mouth.

-• Initiates digestion before food reaches the stomach
+• It initiates carbohydrate digestion before food reaches the stomach.

-When saliva is insufficient, even the earliest stage of digestion is compromised — affecting everything downstream including nutrient absorption and gas and bloating causes that stem from improperly broken-down food.
+When saliva is insufficient, even the earliest stage of digestion is compromised.
+This may affect nutrient absorption and contribute to gas and bloating causes linked to poorly broken-down food.

 What Happens When Saliva Production Is Low?

-Reduced saliva production can lead to a condition called dry mouth (xerostomia).
+Reduced saliva production can lead to dry mouth, also called xerostomia.
 When saliva levels drop, the digestive process in the mouth becomes less efficient.

 • Difficulty swallowing dry foods